Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 3. Domestic assistance and attendant care

 Where your injury stops you doing basic tasks at home — cooking, cleaning, dressing, driving the kids to school — the scheme can fund paid help.
-This is usually a smaller figure than income support, but it matters for claimants with significant functional loss.
+This is usually a smaller figure than income support, but it matters for people with significant functional loss.

 What fault removes